We have today (30 April) published our Annual Report for 2019.

 Complaint numbers and outcomes

-- In addition to the many practical remedies we recommended, students were offered financial remedies totalling £639,515, just slightly lower than in 2017, as a result of our Recommendations, settlements or suggestions.
-The highest single amount we recommended was £54,200.
+- In addition to the many practical remedies we recommended, students were offered financial remedies totalling £745,388, as a result of our Recommendations, settlements or suggestions.
+The highest single amount we recommended was just over £53,000.

 The nature of complaints

-We again dealt with significantly more complaints about issues affecting a student’s academic status than any other category of complaint.
-This category includes issues such as the mark given for an assessment or in an exam, progression between years, or final degree results.
-In 2018, 50% of the complaints we closed related to academic status, the same proportion as in 2017.
+We again dealt with significantly more complaints involving academic appeals than any other category of complaint.
+This category (which we previously called “academic status”) includes issues such as marking processes, progression between years, and final degree results.
+In 2019, 48% of the complaints we closed related to academic appeals (50% in 2018).

 Other categories of complaint were: